 How to successfully move past this issue

-Install Windows normally and skip the part where it wants you to add a product key.
-After installation, Windows will attempt to activate itself but will fail.
+Install Windows normally and skip the step where it asks you to enter a product key.
+After installation, Windows will attempt to activate itself, but will fail.
 You will now have a system that says you have a non-genuine version of Windows.

 The activation screen will ask you to activate or purchase a key from Microsoft.

-Now, according to Gabriel Aul, Vice President of Engineering for the Windows & Devices group at Microsoft, users who are facing this problem can simply contact support from within Windows 11/10 and explain to them what is going on.
+Now, according to Gabriel Aul, Vice President of Engineering for the Windows & Devices group at Microsoft, users who are facing this problem can contact support from within Windows 11/10 and explain what is happening.

 You can contact Customer Support after you’ve made a hardware change to regain entitlement, said Gabe.

-From here, Microsoft will make sure to activate Windows for you.
+From here, Microsoft will activate Windows for you.

 This would have been an easier process if Windows 11/10 was tied to a Microsoft account.
 Still, it might help if you signed in to the same Microsoft account after installing Windows 11/10 on a system with new hardware attached.